 The Company has sustained annual operating losses and expects to continue to generate operating losses for the foreseeable future.
 The Company's ultimate success depends on the outcome of its research and development activities.
-The Company had cash and cash equivalents of \$33,017 as of December 31, 2018.
-Through December 31, 2018, the Company has incurred cumulative net losses of \$12,452.
+The Company had cash and cash equivalents of \$136,204 as of December 31, 2019.
+Through December 31, 2019, the Company has incurred an accumulated deficit of \$32,959.
 Management expects to incur additional losses in the future as it continues its research and development and will need to raise additional capital to fully implement its business plan and to fund its operations.

-The Company intends to raise such additional capital through a combination of public or private equity offerings, debt financings, government funding arrangements, strategic alliances or other sources.
+The Company intends to raise such additional capital through a combination of equity offerings, debt financings, government funding arrangements, strategic alliances or other sources.
 However, if such financing is not available at adequate levels and on a timely basis, or such agreements are not available on favorable terms, or at all, as and when needed, the Company will need to reevaluate its operating plan and may be required to delay or discontinue the development of one or more of its product candidates or operational initiatives.
-The Company expects that its cash and cash equivalents as of December 31, 2018, in addition to proceeds of \$50,000 from the issuance of Series B convertible preferred stock (Series B Preferred) in January 2019 (Note 7), will be sufficient to fund its projected operations for at least 12 months following the date that these financial statements are issued.
+The Company expects that its cash and cash equivalents as of December 31, 2019, will be sufficient to fund its projected operations for at least 12 months following the date of these financial statements.

 The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations and the need to obtain additional financing.
 As a result, the Company is unable to predict the timing or amount of increased expenses or when or if the Company will be able to achieve or maintain profitability.
-Further, the Company is currently dependent on Penn for much of its preclinical research, clinical research and development activities and expects to be dependent upon Penn for initial manufacturing activities (Note 6).
+Further, the Company is currently dependent on Penn for much of its preclinical research, clinical research and development activities and expects to be dependent upon Penn for initial manufacturing activities (Note 7).
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to commercialization.
 Even if the Company is able to generate revenues from the sale of its product candidates, if approved, it may not become profitable.
-If the Company fails to be become profitable or is unable to sustain profitability on a continuing basis, then it may be unable to continue its operations at planned levels and be forced to reduce its operations.
+If the Company fails to become profitable or is unable to sustain profitability on a continuing basis, then it may be unable to continue its operations at planned levels and be forced to reduce its operations.